Federation Type 15 Shuttlepod

 Performance Maximum delta-v, 12,800 m/sec

-From the Star Trek: The Next Generation Technical Manual
+From Star Trek The Next Generation : Technical Manual

 History: